-Your Investment Manager is guided by Quilter Cheviot Europe's Chief Investment Officer, Investment Committee and other oversight committees - experienced professionals who meet regularly to discuss the investment environment and any opportunities and risks that have been identified.
+Your investment manager is guided by our internal investment and oversight committees - experienced professionals who meet regularly to discuss the investment environment and any opportunities and risks that have been identified.

-Combined, these professionals also provide the recommended asset allocations and investment selections to our investment management teams, which are used to implement each individual client's investment strategy.
+They also provide the recommended asset allocations and investment selections to our investment management teams, which are used to implement each individual client's investment strategy.

-The following guide has been created to help give you an understanding of your investment portfolio and how your Investment Manager has embarked upon choosing the investments/holdings.
+The following guide has been created to help give you an understanding of your investment portfolio and how your investment manager has embarked upon choosing the investments/holdings.